 The first patent is from 1985.
 It has since been used in the majority of mobile phones keypad (numpad), had its heyday with the Nokia GSM, and then disappeared with touch screens and smartphones like iPhone.

 dCode retains ownership of the "Multi-tap Phone (SMS)" source code.
-Any algorithm for the "Multi-tap Phone (SMS)" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Multi-tap Phone (SMS)" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Multi-tap Phone (SMS)" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Multi-tap Phone (SMS)" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Multi-tap Phone (SMS)" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Multi-tap Phone (SMS)" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.